aquaristar/abcalarm/README.md

 # AbcAlarm
+Python 3.7.1, Kivy 1.10.1, Plyer 1.3.2

-This project is to develop alarm software running on cross-platform.
+This project is to develop alarm software running on cross-platform (mainly tested on Windows 10, Ubuntu).
 1. Alarm should run automatically like service when OS start.
-2. Alarm should have GUI.
+2. Alarm should have GUI to show alarm list.
+It have scroll.
-3. Alarm call rest api to get contents and alarm data.
+3. Alarm will get alarm data as p2p.
-4. All data should be protested.